 Allowing the attorneys (and both sides need an independent attorney) as much time as possible can help relieve the pressure.
 It can also ensure that the agreement is thoroughly drafted, that both sides have adequate time to review it and that there is no duress taking place.

 From an enforceability standpoint, the further away from the wedding date that a prenuptial agreement is signed, the greater the chance it will be found to be enforceable in divorce proceedings.
-There is no magic rule about how far form the wedding date that a prenuptial agreement should be executed, but the further away the better.
+There is no magic rule about how far from the wedding date that a prenuptial agreement should be executed, but the further away the better.

 The closer a prenuptial agreement is signed in proximity to the wedding date, the greater the chance that somebody might feel that they are under duress, that they have not adequate opportunity to review the prenuptial agreement with their attorney and carefully consider the terms.